-Trump, Macron seek to diffuse tension before WWI anniversary
+Trump, Macron seek to ease tensions before WWI anniversary

 Macron defended his viewpoint, saying “I do share President Trump’s views that we need a much better burden sharing with NATO and that’s why I do believe that my proposal for a European defense” is “utterly consistent with that.”

+Macron said it’s “unfair to have the European security today being assured just by the United States.”

-An official in Macron’s office said Trump lumped together two different comments by the French president, and that the comments would be on the table for Saturday’s meeting.
-By custom, the official was not authorized to be publicly name.
+An official in Macron’s office said Trump lumped together two different comments by the French president, and that the leaders would discuss the comments.
+By custom, the official was not authorized to be publicly named.

 Macron said in an interview earlier this week that Europe needs to protect itself against “China, Russia and even the United States” in terms of cyberspace.
 Later, Macron reiterated that Europe needs to build up its own military because it can no longer depend on the U.S. for defense.

-Trump has made similar arguments, particularly in urging NATO’s European members to increase its share of defense spending.
+Trump has made similar arguments, particularly in urging NATO members to increase their defense spending.

+It was the latest instance of Trump introducing tension before meeting with a world leader, then playing nice when they were face to face.

+Earlier this year, Trump insulted British Prime Minister Theresa May at an especially vulnerable time for her government in an interview with a British tabloid.
+He also threatened not to work toward a trade deal with Britain and said May’s political nemesis would make a great prime minister.
+The interview was published as Trump attended a grand welcome dinner hosted by May hours after he arrived in London.

+But Trump was far more cordial to May’s face.
+He complimented her leadership and expressed his great respect for her.

-Macron greeted Trump with a handshake and pats on the arm as the American president arrived at the Elysee Palace in a cool drizzle.
-Both leaders flashed a thumbs-up to waiting reporters but ignored their shouted questions about Macron’s remarks and Trump’s reaction.
+Trump’s comments aside, Macron welcomed Trump in the courtyard of the Elysee Palace with a handshake and pats on the arm.
+Standing in a cool drizzle, the leaders flashed thumbs-up signs to reporters but ignored their shouted questions about Macron’s remarks.

-In comment before the leaders went behind closed doors for talks, Macron referred to Trump as “my good friend” and appeared to tap him on the thigh.
+Inside a gilded meeting room, Macron referred to Trump as “my good friend” and tapped him on the thigh.
+Trump said they had become “very good friends over the last couple of years” and were “similar in our views” on many issues.

-The comments by Trump were a fresh sign that the “America first” president was ready to chart his own course yet again as world leaders gathered to remember the coalition that brought an end to the first global war in which millions were killed.
+The tweet by Trump marked a fresh sign that the “America first” president was ready to go his own way yet again as world leaders gather to remember the coalition that brought an end to the first global war in which millions were killed.

 The weekend visit comes on the heels of midterm elections in which Americans delivered a split referendum on his presidency, keeping the Senate in his Republican Party’s control but giving control of the House to opposition Democrats.

-Trump and first lady Melania Trump were also visiting the American cemetery in Belleau, France, on Saturday to pay respects to U.S. soldiers who died on French soil during World War I.
+Trump and first lady Melania Trump, who joined him at the palace later Saturday for a social lunch with Macron and his wife, Brigitte, had planned to visit the American cemetery in Belleau, France, to pay respects to U.S. soldiers who died on French soil.
+But the White House scrapped the visit Saturday because of rain.
+The president is scheduled to visit a different American cemetery in France on Sunday.

-Associated Press writer Angela Charlton contributed to this report.
+Associated Press writers Angela Charlton in Paris and Jonathan Lemire and Deb Riechmann in Washington contributed to this report.

 For more information on World War I, go to The Associated Press’ WWI hub: https://www.apnews.com/WorldWarI